rotexdegba/linux-server-info-api/docs/server-services.md

 # /server/services

-This endpoint retrieves and returns all Process information on the machine this web-application is running on.
+This endpoint retrieves and returns all Service information on the machine this web-application is running on.

 **Allowed HTTP Methods:** GET